Agnes Dobronski

 Agnes Marie Dobronski (April 21, 1925 - December 27, 2013) was an American educator and politician.

-Born in Detroit, Michigan, Dobronski worked for the Dearborn Public Schools and was the business manager.
+Born in Detroit, Dobronski began working for the Dearborn Public Schools as a secretary and rose to become district's business manager in a career spanning 37 years.
 Doronski later served on the Dearborn Public Schools Board of Education.
-She went to Detroit College of Business and Dearborn College of Business and later received her bachelor's and master's degrees from Eastern Michigan University and also taught at the university.
+She attended Detroit College of Business and Dearborn College of Business and later received her bachelor's and master's degrees from Eastern Michigan University and also taught at the university.
 Dobronski served in the Michigan House of Representatives, as a Democrat from 1987 to 1988 and from 1991 to 1998.
 Dobronski was married to Jim Cichoski.
 She died in Dearborn, Michigan.